kothariji/SyntaxMeets/README.md

 </table>

 ### How to Run Locally
-Run the below commang to clone repo locally/
+Run the below command to clone the repo locally
 ```
 git clone https://github.com/kothariji/SyntaxMeets.git
 ```

-### To run server, go to the server folder in backend directory and Run
+### To run the server, go to the server folder in the backend directory and Run
 ```
 npm install
 npm start